Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 An electromagnetic particle code is utilized for solar and magnetospheric space physics.
-Both electric and magnetic fields at low frequencies are solved by the backward decentering technique.
+Both electric and magnetic fields at low frequencies are solved by a slightly backward time decentering technique.
-Magnetic reconnection and solar wind-earth magnetic field coupling are quite suitable.
+Magnetic reconnection and solar wind-earth magnetic field coupling are quite suitable for applying this code.

 One uses here the time decentered scheme \aimpl=0.6, while the time centered scheme in the explicit code is \aimpl=0.5 in the